The Biodesign Institute: Overview

 The Biodesign Institute performs biomedical and health research and develops solutions for environmental sustainability.
-The institute has more than 1300 faculty, staff and students, which include one Nobel Prize winner and National Academy member.
-The institute has attracted more than $760 million in extramural funding from competitive grant awards, filed 860 invention disclosures, nearly 200 patents, and 35 spinouts.
+The institute has more than 1300 faculty, staff and students, which include one Nobel Prize winner and multiple National Academy members.
+The institute has attracted more than $930 million in extramural funding, filed 860 invention disclosures, nearly 200 patents, and 35 spinouts.

 The Biodesign Institute is located on the Tempe campus of Arizona State University, a comprehensive multi-campus metropolitan university that is the largest in the U.S. by enrollment.
 The labs are housed in multiple buildings covering nearly 540,000 sqft.

 COVID-19 response

-During the COVID-19 pandemic, the institute took a lead role and established a clinical testing laboratory, and processed nearly 500,000 tests.
+During the COVID-19 pandemic, the institute took a lead role and established a clinical testing laboratory, and processed over one million tests.
 The institute has developed a saliva based testing and got emergency approval from FDA.
-The institute was named one of the Governor’s Celebration of Innovation’s Innovators of the Year for their work on saliva-based COVID-19 tests.
+The institute was named one of the Governor's Celebration of Innovation's Innovators of the Year for their work on saliva-based COVID-19 tests.
 The institute received a $6M state contract to develop a rapid 20-minute saliva testing.